chinamike65/hugo-tuolesi/content/book5/book5en.md

 If your heart is always on Bodhicitta, and you can generate great kindness and compassion for all sentient beings, you will be at ease.

-Our ordinary minds are not at ease, and we often think about afflictionsome and painful things involuntarily, and we don’t think about them deliberately, but we cannot control them.
+Our ordinary minds are not at ease, and we often think about afflictions and painful things involuntarily.
+We don’t think about them deliberately, but we cannot control them.

 Avalokitesvara Bodhisattva already possesses these three qualities of freedom.

 In addition to this, Buddhas and Bodhisattvas have other free qualities.

-God becomes free, that is, the supernatural power is free; it can travel freely, and can freely enter and leave the universe and the pure land beyond the world; career is free, doing things can be achieved by one's own will; free at will, what you want is what you want; , including the eight free qualities of Buddhas and Bodhisattvas.
+Buddha becomes free, that is, the supernatural power is free; it can travel freely, and can freely enter and leave the universe and the pure land beyond the world; career is free, doing things can be achieved by one's own will; free at will, what you want is what you want; , including the eight free qualities of Buddhas and Bodhisattvas.

 12

-Second, a brief description of six degrees "Deep Prajnaparamita"
+Second, a brief description of the six perfections of the "Profound Prajna Paramita"

 "Performance" refers to the ten thousand actions of the Bodhisattva, which is the work done by the Bodhisattvas, including the six perfections, that is, the six paramitas.

-Paramita is a literal translation of Sanskrit, including the Paramita of Generosity, Paramita of Discipline, Paramita of Patience, Paramita of Diligence, Paramita of Meditation, and the Paramita of Wisdom.
+Paramita is a transliteration of the Sanskrit, including the Paramita of Generosity, Paramita of Discipline, Paramita of Patience, Paramita of Diligence, Paramita of Meditation, and the Paramita of Wisdom.

-"Deep" - the six paramitas are deep.
+"Profound" - the six paramitas are profound.

-Here, when Guanyin Bodhisattva entered the deep prajnaparamita to meditate on emptiness, he talked about emptiness to Sariputra.
+Here, when Guanyin Bodhisattva entered the profound prajna paramita to meditate on emptiness, he talked about emptiness to Sariputra.

 Buddhas and Bodhisattvas can realize the nature of emptiness.
 From the point of view of ordinary people, they find it inconceivable.